rafasgj/rafaeljeffman.com/projects/freeipa/en/freeipa-external-idp.md

 The [ansible-freeipa idp module](https://github.com/freeipa/ansible-freeipa/blob/master/README-idp.md) allows a custom creation of the configuration for an external IdP provider.
 Currently, it is recommended that one of the preset providers (Keycloak, Github, Google, Microsoft Identity, Okta) are used, and, if needed, modified.

-As we want to replicate the previous setup, first, let's create the external IdP entry fr Github, but as it poses an issue with the default user identification attribute, we change it from `login` (which may not be unique) to `id` which is guaranteed to be unique over time:
+As we want to replicate the previous setup, first, let's create the external IdP entry for Github, but as it poses an issue with the default user identification attribute, we change it from `login` (which may not be unique) to `id` which is guaranteed to be unique over time:

 [](/files/freeipa/01-setup-idp.yml){:class="download fa-solid fa-download"}
 {% raw %}